 Cape Toi with Kids: A Family Day Trip to Miyazaki’s Wild Horse Coast (2026)

 This guide is the family-first overview of Cape Toi with kids in 2026 — what’s worth the visit, age guidance, and how to combine it with Obi castle town or Aoshima Island.
-Pair with our Miyazaki with Kids pillar.
+Pair it with our Miyazaki with Kids pillar.

 Quick Picks: Best Family Activities at Cape Toi